goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/3-awx-cli-intro/_index.md

 Please make sure to leave the root shell after installation of the package!
 {{% /notice %}}

 After installing the tool, you have to configure authentication.
 The preferred way is to create a token and export it into an environment variable.
-After this you can seemlessly use **awx** commands in this shell.
+After this you can seamlessly use **awx** commands in this shell.
 First set a number of environment variables to define your connection:

 {{% notice tip %}}
 Replace student number and labid!